4 of 5

 Pain Limits Our Abilities

-Arthritis pain causes moderate to severe impairment of physical functioning, including daily living activities, such as doing chores, walking or going up and down stairs.
+Our Live Yes!
+INSIGHTS study has shown that arthritis pain causes moderate to severe impairment of physical functioning, including daily living activities, such as doing chores, walking or going up and down stairs.
+We developed Vim to help people with chronic pain lead more productive lives.

 “My arthritis pain got worse as the days and weeks went by.
 It was the disease progressing since I was 16, which was 67 years ago.”